Bayesian method for fitting the low-energy constants in chiral perturbation theory: Models and Details

+\item Finally, all $\bm{a}^{\mathrm{NNLO}}$ are fitted with the posterior $\widetilde{\bm{a}}$ obtained above, with some appropriate uniform distributions.
+The boundaries of the uniform distribution are dependent on the approximate order of magnitudes of the truncation errors.
+This is because the NLO research has usually been studied widely, and more information is known.
+However, the NNLO research is usually lacking, and the values of $\bm{a}^{\mathrm{NNLO}}$ are not quite sure.
+Hence, a uniform distribution can give a larger probability near the boundaries, in order to study the boundary-dependent property.
+After the fit, the posterior PDFs of the truncation error will be changed into better ones. \end{enumerate}

-\item Finally, all $\bm{a}^{\mathrm{NNLO}}$ are fitted with the posterior $\widetilde{\bm{a}}$ by the MCMC method described in Sec. \ref{MCMC}.
-For the realistic fit in ChPT, which will be discussed below, a personal computer with CPU Intel i3-10105 only costs about ten minutes with 4 cores.
-This method greatly reduces the time compared with the method in Ref. \cite{Yang:2020eif}. \end{enumerate}
+Models B is very efficient.
+For the actual fit in ChPT, which will be discussed below, a personal computer with CPU Intel i3-10105 only costs about ten minutes with 4 cores.
+This method greatly reduces the time compared with the method in Ref. \cite{Yang:2020eif}, which costs about one day with 20-core CPU Intel Xeon Gold 6230.

 All the numerical results are represented by the highest posterior density (HPD).
 The HPD is the minimum interval containing a certain proportion of probability density.
-The most common proportion is $95\%$ HPD or $98\%$ HPD, but we choose $68\%$ HPD.
+The most common proportion is $95\%$ HPD or $98\%$ HPD, but we have chosen $68\%$ HPD.
 Because it is similar to $1\sigma$ interval in the classical statistics \cite{Wesolowski:2015fqa}, such as the minimum $\chi^2$ method.
 All the results in this paper have been compared.
-It indicates that the difference between $68\%$ HPD and $1\sigma$ interval is very small, only the last significant digit may have a difference of 1 or 2.
+It indicates that the difference between $68\%$ HPD and $1\sigma$ interval is very small, most last significant digits have no difference or a difference of 1 or 2.
+Only very few of them have a difference of 3 or 4.
+No one is larger than 4.
 Hence, we sometimes do not distinguish them in this paper.